-Initial treatment with DOXORUBICIN requires close observation of the patient and extensive laboratory monitoring.
+Initial treatment with Doxorubicin Hydrochloride for Injection USP requires close observation of the patient and extensive laboratory monitoring.

-Like other cytotoxic drugs, DOXORUBICIN may induce hyperuricemia secondary to rapid lysis of neoplastic cells, particularly in patients with leukemia.
+Like other cytotoxic drugs, Doxorubicin Hydrochloride for Injection USP may induce hyperuricemia secondary to rapid lysis of neoplastic cells, particularly in patients with leukemia.
 The clinician should monitor the patient's serum chemistry and blood uric acid level and be prepared to use such supportive and pharmacologic measures as might be necessary to control this problem.
 Hydration, urine alkalinization and allopurinol administration will help to prevent or minimize potential complications of tumor-lysis syndrome.